 Graham Cracker Crust

-- Whisk in spices.
+1. Whisk in seasoning.
 In a large mixing bowl add the graham cracker crumbs, brown sugar, granulated sugar, and salt.
 Whisk until combined

 Matcha Cheesecake Batter

-- Mix the eggs.
-In a measuring cup with a spout, lightly whisk the eggs and egg yolks until just combined.
+1. Mix the eggs.
+In a measuring cup with a spout, lightly whisk the eggs until just combined.
 While the mixer is slowly beating on low speed, add the lightly whisked eggs about one at a time making sure each egg is fully incorporated before adding the next egg.

 Bake